 Forms and Tools

-Orientation is equal parts landing pad and launch pad.
+Orientation (begins August 28) is equal parts landing pad and launch pad.
 It offers time to get to know the people and places that will be your home and opportunities to dive into the intellectual and imaginative work that will propel your experience forward.
 Together with your classmates and housemates, your advisor and faculty, you will begin to shape a vibrant and supportive intellectual community.

 - “Outstanding.
 Beyond amazing.
 A definite must to meet people and form inseparable friendships to start the new experience!”

 - “You’ll have a serious sense of accomplishment.”

 - “Wonderful way to start the school year.
 I know that I am beginning the school year with some awesome people.
 Thanks for a good start and leaving me with high hopes for the year and beyond.”

 Whether you’re looking for outdoor adventure or just want to get to know your new home and classmates a little better, our pre-orientation trips offer you the chance to share a meaningful experience with a small group of your peers.
 Students travel in groups of 8 to 12—either backpacking, canoeing, or farming.
 No experience is necessary to participate, and trips are open to both first-year and transfer students.
 International students participate in a special international student pre-orientation program.